The Big Picture on Obesity

 Several studies have shown benefits from progressive resistance training, which helps conserve lean body mass, strengthen bone, and increase energy expenditure.

-Dr Tan-Goh has the following tips for elderly who need to lose weight:
+Tips for the elderly who need to lose weight:

 - Eat small meals four to six times a day.
 The metabolism slows down when the body only gets three large meals a day.
 By eating small meals more frequently, the metabolic rate remains high.